Why First-Time Parents Doubt Themselves & 8 Ways to Build Confidence in Newborn Care

 If this sounds familiar, you’re not alone.
 As a postpartum doula in Toronto, I hear this from newborn parents every day.
 The truth is, there’s no instruction manual for parenting, and that uncertainty can feel overwhelming.

 But the good news?
-Confidence in newborn care is something you can build.
-Whether you're navigating those first diaper changes, soothing a fussy baby, or wondering if you're "doing it right," here are 9 ways to boost your confidence as a first-time parent.
+Confidence in newborn care is something you can build, slowly but surely.
+Whether you're navigating those first diaper changes, soothing a fussy baby, or wondering if you're "doing it right," here are 8 ways to boost your confidence as a first-time parent.

 That’s exactly what newborn care feels like for many first-time parents.